 Why where you host your website matters for speed (and your customers and traffic)

-I kept the website simple – no visual builder, just WordPress Gutenberg + a fast Kadence Theme (read how it compares to other and why I recommend it here).
+I kept the website simple – no visual builder, just WordPress Gutenberg + a fast Kadence Theme (read how it compares to others and why I recommend it here).
 A simple blog with no bells and whistles.
-Then I optimised it using most of recommended tricks.
+Then I optimised it using most of the recommended tricks.

 The result was about 65/100 on mobile.
 Not bad and it was enough for a while for me.
 (I think that chasing the score only is not productive – you should also have good content for the users and optimised for SEO, then even an average speed score will do just fine).